workadventure/workadventure/docs/maps/api-ui.md

 In order to open a popup window, you must first define the position of the popup on your map.

-You can position this popup by using a "rectangle" object in Tiled that you will place on an "object" layer.
+You can position this popup by using a "rectangle" object in Tiled that you will place on the special object layer "floorLayer".

 <div class="row">
     <div class="col">